parse-community/docs/_includes/ios/files.md

 # Files

-## The PFFile
+## The PFFileObject

-`PFFile` lets you store application files in the cloud that would otherwise be too large or cumbersome to fit into a regular `PFObject`.
+`PFFileObject` lets you store application files in the cloud that would otherwise be too large or cumbersome to fit into a regular `PFObject`.
 The most common use case is storing images but you can also use it for documents, videos, music, and any other binary data (up to 10 megabytes).

-Getting started with `PFFile` is easy.
-First, you'll need to have the data in `NSData` form and then create a `PFFile` with it.
+Getting started with `PFFileObject` is easy.
+First, you'll need to have the data in `NSData` form and then create a `PFFileObject` with it.
 In this example, we'll just use a string:

 <div class="language-toggle" markdown="1">
 ```objective_c